blastcloud/guzzler-docs/docs/changelog/readme.md

 ---
 # Changelog

+## [1.5.2] - 2019-06-10
+- Fixed the deprecated/removed `ObjectInvocation` in PHPUnit 8.2 and above installations.
+    - Thanks `@llstarscreamll` for reporting the bug.

+## [Documentation ] Road Map - 2019-06-06
+- Published the official road map for the future of the project.
+- Created associated Github issues for user feedback.
+    - Thanks `@jdreesen` for fixing incorrect syntax in the `Drive` proposal.

 ## [1.5.1] - Released 2019-05-20

 - Added the ability to add a custom error message for `withCallback`.